Alice in Wonderland Party Ideas

 Below are some suggestions for invitations to go with these Alice in Wonderland party ideas:

-Another variation on the 3D invitation, is to use one of these toy pocket watches (right) as your Alice in Wonderland invitations.
+Another variation on the 3D invitation, is to use one of these toy pocket watches from supplier 5 as your Alice in Wonderland invitations.
 Note that these are oversized (8" diameter) so they'll fit in nicely with the Wonderland theme while making a big first impression.
 Literally.

-Just hand write the party details onto a decorative shipping tag and tie on with ribbon, or for a more professional look use the printed mini cards mentioned in the Photo Invitations section above.
+Just hand write the party details onto a decorative shipping tag and tie on with ribbon.
 Alternatively, just print the tea party details onto cardstock using your home printer then stick onto the reverse of the watch.